ambreenraheem/PythonEdge_Pro_online_course/03-class_python/python_List.md

 ```
 words = ["apple", "kiwi", "banana"]
 words.sort(key=lambda word: word[-1])
-print("I sort the list of fruits name by string length in descending order:"words)
+print("I sort the list of fruits name by string length in descending order:", words)
 ```
 **5. Reverse the List**
 ```
 numbers = [1, 2, 5, 7, 10]
 numbers.reverse()
-print(numbers)
+print("Reverse the list of numbers:", numbers)
 ```
 **3. Iterating Over Lists**\
 You can use a for loop to go through each item in a list and perform operations on them.